Skip to content

 Warning

-If F12 developer tools show data cannot be reported and displays "port refused," you can use telnet IP:9529 to verify if the port is open.
+If the Developer Tools show that data cannot be reported and the port is refused, you can telnet IP:9529 to verify whether the port is accessible.

-If still not working, check if the security group has opened port 9529.
+If still inaccessible, check if the security group has opened port 9529.

 image